2018 Copper River Delta Science Symposium

 The Copper River delta has a long and rich research history based on its many ecological, biological and physical systems.
 Thirteen delta research conferences have been held, beginning in the early 1970s.
 The US Forest Service’s Cordova Ranger District and Pacific Northwest Research Station, Ecotrust and Alaska Sea Grant supported the most recent conference in 2011.
 Since that year many research projects have come to fruition, new initiatives have been put in place and many issues have come to the fore including climate change impacts.

-The agenda is available for download.
-Please note the welcome reception the evening of March 27 at the Cordova Center.
+The Agenda is available for download (2 page PDF).
+Or download the full Agenda and Abstracts (44 page PDF).
+Please note the welcome reception the evening of March 27, and a public poster session the evening of March 28, both at the Cordova Center.

 The keynote speaker is Dr. Gordon Reeves, USFS, Corvallis, Oregon.
 Gordie Reeves first set foot on the Copper River delta as a fisheries biologist in 1987.
 His expertise is in freshwater ecology of anadromous salmon and trout, conservation biology of those fish, the impacts of climate change on aquatic ecosystems and associated biota, and aquatic aspects of landscape ecology.

-Register for the Symposium : Deadline is February 28—our caterers need firm numbers to accommodate timely food ordering.
+Register for the Symposium : Deadline is March 16—our caterers need firm numbers to accommodate timely food ordering.

 Symposium registration is $75 US and covers daily continental breakfast, lunch, receptions and break refreshments.

 Guidelines for both oral and poster presentations are downloadable.